Aaron-G-9/GitHub-Practice/README.md

 ## Second Task
 Using HTML and CSS, recreate (to the best of your abilities) the screenshot of the webpage in this repository (using an image of your choice).
 Use header tags, a table, an img tag, paragraph and div tags

+## Remaining Tasks are in order of your choice

+### React Task
+On the MySail team, we've used the javascript framework React from its earliest days.
+Before React, MySail had page reloads for (what seemed like) every button click.
+Now we're able to change the User's view seamlessly!
+This is accomplished in huge part to React's concept of State and the Virtual Dom.
+Any student working on the MySail team should have a basic understanding of React - as we're moving to use it in all but the simplest of portlets.
+Here is a tutorial to follow.
+Submit the final product on GitLab for a code review